tallasgoo/tallasgoo.github.io/essays/javascript-vs-java-rematch.md

 Indeed.
 I am nowhere near to being a master sensei of the Script of Java.
 But after what I’ve been able to observe with the various conveniences and amenities that JavaScript can offer over other languages, I am compelled to continue the ultimate contest to find the one language to rule them all.
 May the odds be ever in JavaScript’s favor.

 . . .
 Until a revolutionary new hotshot language arrives on the block and blows away the competition.
-C'est la vie.
+C'est la vie. <i class="square icon"></i>